brodycj/cordova-sqlite-ext/README.md

 - This plugin version will not work within a web worker (not properly supported by the Cordova framework).
 Use within a web worker is supported for Android/iOS/macOS in [litehelpers / cordova-sqlite-evmax-ext-workers-legacy-build-free](https://github.com/litehelpers/cordova-sqlite-evmax-ext-workers-legacy-build-free) (GPL or special premium commercial license terms).
 - In-memory database `db=window.sqlitePlugin.openDatabase({name: ':memory:', ...})` is currently not supported.
 - The Android platform version cannot properly support more than 100 open database files due to the threading model used.
+- REGEXP is currently not supported on Windows.
 - SQL error messages reported by Windows platform version are not consistent with Android/iOS/macOS platform versions.
 - UNICODE `\u2028` (line separator) and `\u2029` (paragraph separator) characters are currently not supported and known to be broken on iOS, macOS, and Android platform versions due to JSON issues reported in [Cordova bug CB-9435](https://issues.apache.org/jira/browse/CB-9435) and [cordova/cordova-discuss#57](https://github.com/cordova/cordova-discuss/issues/57).
 This is fixed with a workaround for iOS/macOS in: [litehelpers / Cordova-sqlite-evplus-legacy-free](https://github.com/litehelpers/Cordova-sqlite-evplus-legacy-free) and [litehelpers / Cordova-sqlite-evplus-legacy-attach-detach-free](https://github.com/litehelpers/Cordova-sqlite-evplus-legacy-attach-detach-free) (GPL or special commercial license terms) as well as [litehelpers / cordova-sqlite-evmax-ext-workers-legacy-build-free](https://github.com/litehelpers/cordova-sqlite-evmax-ext-workers-legacy-build-free) (GPL or premium commercial license terms).
 - SELECT BLOB column value type is not supported consistently across all platforms (not supported on Windows).
 It is recommended to use the built-in HEX function to SELECT BLOB column data in hexadecimal format, working consistently across all platforms.
 As an alternative: SELECT BLOB in Base64 format is supported by *this plugin version* (permissive license terms) and [litehelpers / Cordova-sqlite-evcore-extbuild-free](https://github.com/litehelpers/Cordova-sqlite-evcore-extbuild-free) (GPL or commercial license options).